Cheadle branch line: After closure

 After a gap of nearly 22 years, a passenger train ran to Cheadle on 28 March 1985 to mark the launch of the InterCity Charter Train Unit.
 The service included several Pullman vehicles and was hauled by a class 47 diesel number 47532.
 Passengers were taken by road to Alton Towers.
 The Cheadle branch was chosen by InterCity to show the versatility of the charter service by running on an out of use railway for part of the journey.
 A regular service to bring in the park's visitors by rail sadly never came to fruition and the line once again became redundant.
 The last train to Cheadle was a weedkilling train in the summer of 1986.
 The junction with the main Stoke to Derby line was severed in 1989, thus isolating the Cheadle branch from the national rail network.

 Today, most of the alignment is heavily overgrown but still free from development, except for the final quarter of a mile into Cheadle which was lifted in the summer of 1991 and early 1992 to make way for a new housing estate.
 The northern portal of the tunnel has been buried by opencast mining activity.

-In October 2011, Moorland & City Railways set up a company to look into the possibility of reopening the line.
+In October 2011, Moorland and City Railways set up a company to look into the possibility of reopening the line.
 A lease has been taken from Network Rail and, in March 2012, overhanging trees were cut back and the remaining track was lifted after it emerged that 600 m of track had been stolen in the period up to Christmas 2011.
 The trackbed could be reused as a footpath/bridleway pending a decision on the future of the line.

 Since 2017, much of the line has found use as a footpath/bridleway, and some signs have been erected which give a brief history of the line including a few photographs of steam and diesel locomotives.

 Campaign for Better Transport have added the line to their suggestions for reopening.